ocochard/myscripts/FreeBSD/README.md

 - Restart the `make installworld`
 - `etcupdate -B`

-On a ZFS BE, it is resume as:
+On a ZFS BE, the upgrade command is:
 ```
 LD_PRELOAD=/usr/obj/usr/src/amd64.amd64/lib/libc/libc.so.7 tools/build/beinstall.sh
 ```